Engaging with Meditative Inquiry in Teaching, Learning, & Research

 Practitioners' Panel on Meditative Inquiry, Aug 18, 1:00 - 2:30pm.

+How Might Dialogical Meditative Inquiry Inform the Practice of an Existentially Minded Community Mental Health Therapist?
 As sentient beings, we are always in flux between the human being we are, and the one we might become.
 Therapy involves many of the elements also found in meditative inquiry such as reflection, self-inquiry, curiosity, questioning the status-quo/authority, and the courage to be vulnerable in self-exploration.
 Meditative inquiry’s emphasis on responsibility, meaning-making, and human connection offers another avenue for therapists to assist clients in their ongoing existential becoming.
 From my clinical practice as a registered nurse and community mental health therapist, I aim to share how meditative inquiry offers health care practitioners another way of approaching their patients and clients holistically and in doing so, recognizing the sacredness of their existential being.

 Lisa R. Merriweather is a Professor of Adult Education at the University of North Carolina at Charlotte with a PhD in adult education from the University of Georgia, co-founder and co-editor of Dialogues in Social Justice: An Adult Education Journal, and aspiring writer of historical science fiction centering issues of